AccessNI Procedure

 On the member’s disclosure page:

-7. Check the member’s details match their ID.
+7. Check the member’s details match their ID and click on the ID that you have seen.

 If you need to correct the member’s details, on the left-hand side menu (if you’re using a phone, click the menu button on the top right) click the member’s name.
 Click ‘Edit’ where you need to make any changes, click ‘Save changes’ and then return to step 4.